1. Examining Satellite Images

 Add Imagery to Google Earth Pro

-You will then be prompted with a message saying the image is larger than the maximum supported size, choose to Create Super Overlay, and in the file browser that opens create a new folder called robson_overlay inside of your lab08 folder and select that as the location for the overlay.
-(If the super overlay takes too long, you can cancel and attempt again with Scale, this will not be as sharp but will process faster).
+You will then be prompted with a message saying the image is larger than the maximum supported size, choose to Create Super Overlay, and in the file browser that opens, select your lab08 folder as the location for your Mt Robson overlay file (called something like Robson_overlay).
+If the super overlay takes too long, you can cancel and attempt again by selecting Scale.
+This will not be as sharp, but it will process faster.

-You should notice that 3D navigation is substantially faster than it was in ArcGIS Pro, however you may also notice some artifacting in the images.
-So some pros and some cons.
+You should notice that 3D navigation is somewhat faster than it was in ArcGIS Pro, however you may also notice some artifacts (visual glitches that are not meant to be there) in the images–Google Earth has some pros and cons.

 Annotations with Google Earth

 Google Earth is most commonly used for quickly marking up imagery.
-Above the map you will see tools for creating Placemarks (points), Polygons, and Paths.
+Above the map you will see tools for creating Placemarks (points), Polygons, and Paths (lines).

-Start by clicking on the yellow push pin, and then click somewhere on the map, you will see the pin placed, and a dialogue opens.
+Start by clicking on the yellow push pin, then click somewhere on the map.
+This will create the point, and a dialogue opens.

 1. The name field is used to label the point you just placed.